 Queen Mary is one of the world’s top research universities and part of the Russell Group, which represents 24 of the UK’s leading universities.
 This means that as a Study Abroad student at Queen Mary, you will study in an environment famous for the quality of its teaching and research.

 You will discuss your subject with some of the world’s leading experts: at Queen Mary, you will be taught by staff who are leaders in their field and research-active (which means that their teaching is directly influenced by the latest research in their areas of expertise).
 We pride ourselves on offering you excellent teaching – and doing our utmost to ensure you have an intellectually rich and personally rewarding stay at Queen Mary.

-We have fourteen academic schools for you to chose from and 950+ modules available to our study abroad students.
+We have fourteen academic schools for you to choose from and 950+ modules available to our study abroad students.
 Here is an overview of what you can expect academically in your exchange period with us: